Sumayhan Al-Nabit: Career

 Al-Nabit began his career at his local club Al-Lewaa in Baqaa.
 On 14 August 2011, he left Al-Lewaa and joined the youth team of Al-Ahli.
 He spent 6 years at Al-Ahli and represented the team at every level besides the first team.
 On 18 July 2017, he left Al-Ahli and signed a 2-year contract with Medina based club Ohod.
 On 7 January 2019, Al-Nabit dropped down a division and signed a 6-month contract with Abha.
 Following Abha's promotion to the Pro League, Al-Nabit renewed his contract for a further year.
 On 2 January 2020, Al-Nabit signed a pre-contract agreement with Al-Taawoun and was set to join them following the expiry of his contract.
 On 1 February 2020, Al-Taawoun announced that they bought the remainder of his contract.

+On 23 January 2023, Al-Nabit signed a pre-contract agreement with former club Al-Ahli.
+He officially joined the club following the conclusion of the 2022–23 season.

+On 12 September 2025, Al-Nabit joined Al-Ula.